 Step 2: Extract the used motor oil into an oil pan that has almost double the limit of your original motor oil container.
-Make sure your vehicle engine is warm enough so that all the stains can come out.
-Be cautious about hot motor oil because that can burn your skin both chemically & with heat.
+Ensure your vehicle engine is warm enough so all the oil can flow out.
+Be cautious of hot oil because it can burn you.

-Step 3: Now, carefully move the oil pan to a safe place where you can put the used oil in a container.
-Make sure about wiping out any substances around your motor or vehicle.
+Step 3: Next, carefully move the filled oil pan to a safe place where you will later put the oil into a container.
+Make sure to wipe off any leftover oil on the vehicle.

 Storing the extracted oil

-Step 1: Carefully store your oil into a safe and leak-proof container with a properly/tightly sealed cap.
-Using a funnel will help you to do this task very easily.
-Don’t use any container which was used for other household chemicals.
-This will contaminate your own oil.
+Step 1: Carefully store your oil in a safe, leak-proof container with a tightly/adequately sealed cap.
+Using a funnel will help you to do this task easily.
+Don’t use a container that was previously used for other household chemicals; this will contaminate your oil.

 Step 2: After sealing the container properly, label it as used motor oil.
-Store the container in a safe and dry place away from kids and sunlight.
-Also, keep the container far from other chemicals such as bleach, paints, etc. Other automotive fluids from your vehicle can also be stored in this way but don’t mix them up with old motor oil.
+Store the container in a safe and dry place, away from kids and sunlight.
+Also, keep the container far from other chemicals such as bleach, paints, etc.

 Recycling of oil filters

-Step 1: Make a hole in the dome of the used filter using a screwdriver or other tool and drain the surplus oil from it into your oil pan.
-Enable the filter to empty long or a minimum of twelve hours to get rid of all the used oil.
+Step 1: Make a hole in the used filter using a screwdriver or other tool, and drain the surplus oil into your oil pan.
+Enable the filter to empty for a minimum of twelve hours to eliminate all the used oil.

 The safest places to bring used motor oil